nativ3ai/H1DR4-cli/README.md

 `~/.h1dr4/schedules.json` and launches the command at the specified time.
 Use `--notify` to always pop up a terminal with the command output, or `--criteria` to alert only when the output contains a specific string.
-Commands may include programmatic prompts via `h1dr4 -p "<prompt>"` to run the CLI headlessly.
+Commands may include programmatic prompts like `h1dr4 -p "<prompt>"` and can limit tool usage with `--max-tool-rounds` to run the CLI headlessly.

 ### Alert Monitoring